-A great example of decorating for Christmas with winter decor is my farmhouse shelves right now.
-I honestly will probably only change out the “merry little Christmas” print and take away the little spool of ribbon.
+A great example of decorating for Christmas with winter decor is my farmhouse shelves.
+I honestly will probably only change out the “merry little Christmas” print (for one of my winter printables) and take away the little spool of ribbon.
 (And the pillow and poinsettia below it, of course.)
 That’s it!

-How to Use Winter Decorations for Christmas
+How to Use Winter Decor Ideas for Christmas

 I will be leaving my cathedral window and magnolia wreath out long after December 25th is over.
 I’ll take the “joy” sign, the stockings and Christmas art down and leave the rest in a simple, winter mantelscape.

 I put them in a tray or a bowl or add them to a lantern with a candle.
 They are perfect for New Year’s Eve decor and really cheer up any decor while it’s cold and dreary outside.

 I leave the sparkly decor out all winter long.
 The same could be said for glittery snowflake ornaments, of which I have a few.
 I may add them to my DIY abstract art once I take down my “O Holy Night” sign.

 A plaid blanket just shouts warm and cozy.
-I love my new buffalo check pillows and will leave them out through the winter months.
+I love my buffalo check pillows and will leave them out through the winter months.

 A winter wonderland can be experienced all winter long!
 You may not want to leave all of your ornaments on the tree (or you might, I don’t know), but you could certainly leave your pretty flocked Christmas tree up all winter long with some gorgeous lights that glow!
 (Find out the best way to add lights to a tree to make it glow HERE.)